deepikagarg01/AI-Quaranteams/README.md

 # AI QuaranTeams
-Using python, deep learning and computer vision to monitor social distancing.

 # Short Description
 Efficient Solution to monitor Social Distancing and take corrective measures

 # Long Description
 AI Quarateams in a complete solution for capturing social distancing violation happening in an area .
 This can be teamed up to find the voilations happening in other areas and get the cummulative data .Based on the alarming situation in each area their respective Local Administrators can be informed using a Text Message/Email Services .
 We can compare the statistics of different areas and figure out which region needs more attention based on the active cases and new violations happening .